yvt/openspades/README.md

 ## What is this?
 OpenSpades+ is a modification of [OpenSpades](https://github.com/yvt/openspades) that has many competivive-sided tweaks such as

+* The default settings falling more towards competitive play
 * No FOV cap
-* No falling blocks hindering visibility
+* No falling blocks hindering visibility and possibly causing lag spikes
-* No ejected shell or bullet casings
 * A crosshair more akin to classic FPS games such as CS:GO (seven to pick from currently, feel free to open a PR to add more!)
-* A custom map background (two currently, feel free to open a PR to add more!)
 * No ragdolls or corpses whatsoever
+* Hiding the view-model for extra screen space
+* (NYI) A streamer mode (disable global chat, Hide IP in stats, sanitize player names)
+* (NYI) Show player weapons on the scoreboard if the server allows it

+It also has some other features, though not as major

 * More concise and typically informative messages (messages will **never** give less information than vanilla)
-* Hides the view-model that is distracting and takes up precious screen space
-* Encouraging words on the pause menu!
-(I swear it's not cheating)
-* More info in the stats UI (FPS, Ping, OS+ version, (IP todo))
-* Allow ghosts to use the flashlight
+* Cleaner stats interface along with some extras (OS+ revision, IP (todo))
-* Change teams in Limbo menu by using the Q, W, and E keys (todo: fix)
+* Change teams in the Limbo menu by using the Q, W, and E keys (todo: fix)
 * Less harsh and digestible flashlight
 * Streamer-friendly (disable chat, hide ip, sanitize player names) ((todo))
 * Extended player name length and no restriction to ASCII only (needs to be tested)